chargehound/chargehound-slate/source/includes/_disputes.md

 ## Past payments

 Showing a history of valid transactions with a customer can serve as evidence that their disputed transaction was also a valid transaction.
-Typically, Chargehound can automatically fetch past payments from your payment processor. <b>Generally, you do not need to set past payment information yourself.</b>
+If you are unable to include past payment details, Chargehound may be able to automatically fetch past payments from your payment processor.</b>

 The past payments provided to our API should be successful, non-disputed transactions that used the same credit card as the disputed transaction.
 The past payment list should not include more than 10 payments.
 You can update the past payment history when [updating](#updating-a-dispute) or [submitting](#submitting-a-dispute) the dispute.
 Each payment has the following properties: